Skip to content

 Common Issues:

-2. Check if PostgreSQL logical replication is enabled
+• Check PostgreSQL logical replication is enabled (SHOW wal_level; should return logical)

 Debug Logging: